rails/rails/guides/source/action_view_helpers.md

 ## Capture Blocks

-The `CaptureHelper` exposes methods to let you extract generated markup which can be used in other parts of a template or layout file.
+A set of methods to let you extract generated markup which can be used in other parts of a template or layout file.

 It provides a method to capture blocks into variables through `capture` and a way to capture a block of markup for use in a layout through `content_for`.